featureflow/featureflow-fiveminute-node/README.md

 ### 3. Feature Registration (`helloworldWithUserAndFeatureRegistration.js`)

-Shows how to register features locally for offline development.
+Shows how to pre-register features with FeatureFlow from your application code.

 ```bash
 node helloworldWithUserAndFeatureRegistration.js